 Second Home: "The Open Road" - Part 1

 During the past seven years, I have spent much of my life on the road, 'living the dream' of observing storms and covering weather events as a part-time (and occasionally full-time) job.
 Unlike most people, I love long road trips and almost never get tired of driving.
 Calling the road my 'second home' would not be too far from the truth.
-My weather expeditions across the country have opened my eyes to the world outside of my home state, so much so that for the first time, the prospect of moving away became more appealing.
+My storm observing expeditions across the country have opened my eyes to the world outside of my home state, so much so that for the first time, the prospect of moving away became more appealing.
 The fact that I've started considering living in new places is largely a result of storm photography and the 'open road' making me more comfortable with new horizons.

 Part 1: I-64 from West Virginia to Missouri